guidsdo/multipleTypescriptCompilers/README.md

     1. `code .`
     1. `cmd+shift+b`
     1. See what's happening in your whole monorepo and be able to work at the same time (watchmode). :mindblown:

-To be honest, I'm not optimistic because it seems that I will have to do a lot of work to make this work for ts-eslint (which itself already feels like a hack).
-But hey, on the other hand; I love diving in this kind of stuff.
-**For now, please use the latest version with the `-no-tslint` tag.**

 ## Usage